SelectCode/apply/docs/pages/challenges/micro/backend/nestjs.md

 - **Test quality**: We're looking for well-structured and meaningful tests - so that the relevant cases are covered.
 - **Documentation quality**: We're looking for a well-structured `README.md` file that contains all necessary information as well as well-documented code.
+- **Problem solving**: Remember, we're not just interested in the final product - we want to see how you got there.
+  Commit early and often, with clear and informative commit messages.

 Best of luck with the challenge!
 We're excited to see your creative solutions. 🚀